wallarm/product-documentation/docs/latest/updating-migrating/general-recommendations.md

     **New parameters for basic node setup**

-    * New environment variable `WALLARM_APPLICATION` to be passed to the Wallarm NGINX‑based Docker container.
-This variable sets the identifier of the protected application to be used in the Wallarm Cloud.
+    * New environment variables to be passed to the Wallarm NGINX‑based Docker container:

+        * `WALLARM_APPLICATION` to set the identifier of the protected application to be used in the Wallarm Cloud.

+        * `NGINX_PORT` to set a port that NGINX will use inside the Docker container.
+This allows avoiding port collision when using this Docker container as a [sidecar container](../admin-en/installation-guides/kubernetes/wallarm-sidecar-container.md) within a pod of Kubernetes cluster.

         [Instructions on deploying the Wallarm NGINX‑based Docker container →](../admin-en/installation-docker-en.md)

     * New parameters of the file `node.yaml` to configure the synchronization of the Wallarm Cloud and filtering nodes: `api.local_host` and `api.local_port`.
 New parameters allow specifying a local IP address and port of the network interface to send requests to Wallarm API through.

         [See the full list of `node.yaml` parameters for Wallarm Cloud and filtering node synchronization setup →](../admin-en/configure-cloud-node-synchronization-en.md#credentials-to-access-the-wallarm-cloud)

-    * (TBD) New environment variable

     **Renamed parameters, files and metrics**

     * The following NGINX directives and Envoy parameters have been renamed: